B-UMMI/LMAS/README.md

 The nextflow log file for the execution of the pipeline can be found in the directory of execution.
 Log files for each of the components in the workflow are stored inside the `results/` folder.
 LMAS creates an **interactive HTML report**, stored in the `report/` folder in the directory where the workflow was executed.
-To open the report simply click oh the **index.html** file and the report will open on your default browser.
+To open the report simply click on the **index.html** file and the report will open on your default browser.

 LMAS comes pre-packaged with the JS source code for the interactive report, available in the `resources/` folder.